-As reported yesterday, the filing fee California providers must pay to request Independent Bill Review (IBR) will increase in 2025, from $180 to $195.
+As reported yesterday, California providers' filing fee to request Independent Bill Review (IBR) will increase from $180 to $195 in 2025.

 IBR is the process by which the state (represented by private services firm Maximus) resolves disputes initiated by providers over the amount owed for treating an injured worker.

-On its face, the increase wouldn’t seem to be bad news for providers; when Maximus rules in the provider’s favor, the claims administrator must reimburse the provider for the fee.
-In theory, it shouldn’t matter if the fee goes up, since a claims administrator that pays a provider incorrectly is on the hook for it.
+In theory, it shouldn’t matter if the IBR fee increases since a claims administrator that incorrectly reimburses a provider is on the hook for it.

 For California workers’ comp providers, getting paid can cost a lot.